ArcTwain/arctwain.github.io/_posts/2017-3-25-In-Living-Color.md

 title: In Living Color
 ---

 Recently, I came across this [article](https://blog.kissmetrics.com/psychology-of-color-and-conversions/), which discusses the psychology of color to get your online visitors to do what you want them to do-- whether that is to buy a product, use a service, register for a newsletter or email, download material, or fill out a form.
-Although much of the ideas presented are intuitive, I learned about some things that surprised me.
+Although much of the ideas presented are intuitive, I learned some things that surprised me.

 The positive properties of basic colors are as follows: